RaffoLuca18/SM_Flows/README.md

-# Ideas from Score Matching
+# Score Matching and Flows
 Connection between score matching, minimum probability flow and Wasserstein gradient flows, together with the proposal of a two inference algorithm: Langevin Matching and Augmented Score Matching.